-The big day is Feb.
-10, with parties in the week before and after.
+The big day is Saturday, Jan.
+28, with parties during the week before and after.
 For starters, I never say “Chinese New Year” because that’s rude to Vietnamese and Korean folks, who will also celebrate the launch of the new lunar calendar.

-Each nationality has its own customs.
-For the Chinese, Lunar New Year is built around a 12-year cycle featuring the dozen animals in the Chinese zodiac: Rat, ox, tiger, rabbit, dragon, snake, horse, sheep or ram, monkey, rooster, dog and pig.
+But at the same time, each nationality has specific customs.
+The Chinese New Year is built around a 12-year cycle featuring the dozen animals in the Chinese zodiac: Rat, ox, tiger, rabbit, dragon, snake, horse, sheep or ram, monkey, rooster, dog and pig.

 Keep it simple.
-One of these two pals says that she likes to bring a tin of cookies.
+One of these two pals says that she likes to bring a tin of cookies as a safe Chinese New Year hostess gift.
 Sometimes, she’ll throw in a good bottle of cognac like Courvoisier (XO is appreciated) and maybe a traditional gift of some oranges.
 The number of oranges matter and we’ll get to that in a second.

 The other friend, who has younger kids, said she brings only one thing to a dinner party: Red money envelopes filled with crisp bills.
 How much depends on how close you are to the kids.
 Some folks go to parties carrying a bunch of red envelopes, each with a new dollar bill in it; any kid they see at the event will get one.

-Now let’s break down what’s happening with these gifts.
+Now let’s break down what’s happening with these Chinese New Year gifts.
 If you understand the thinking behind them, you will be able to punt in any situation.